Talesofwing/Practices/10.Programming/002.DesignPatterns/docs/Memento.md

 The purpose of the `Memento Pattern` is to preserve a certain state and restore it later.
 For example, in a game checkpoint, the game world’s state is saved and restored when the player dies.

-The originator is responsible for creating a snapshot (Memento), and the snapshot (Memento) is responsible for restoring it.
-For instance, saving a character’s:
+The originator is responsible for creating and restoring snapshots.
 - HP (health)
 - Attack power
 - Defense power